kshedden/case_studies/methods/multilevel-regression.md

 to have similar incomes, any two observations made in the same community will be correlated.

-Generically, we can refer to a collection of repeated measures as a *block*.
+Generically, we can refer to a collection of repeated measures that may be statistically dependent as a
+*block*.
 If we have longitudinal data, then each person is a block.
-If we have a cluster sample, then each community is a block.
+If we have a cluster sample, then each cluster is a block.

+## A single level of blocking

 Let $y_{ij}$ denote the $j^{\rm th}$ repeated measure for the $i^{\rm th}$ block.
 One way to account for the correlations in the data is to